 There is also a range of options regarding colour (pink, blue, grey, for example), one-handed insertion/disconnection, reversibility of the connector, and protection of the introducer needle after insertion.
-Click here for more details on these options and others, your best bet is to talk to your diabetes educator or an online diabetes supplier that carries pump supplies.
+For more on these options and others, your best bet is to talk to your diabetes educator or an online diabetes supplier that carries pump supplies.

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.